coniferconifer/ESP32-dual-GPS-BTserial/README.md

 GPS2 TX should be connected to GPIO_NUM_16 of ESP32

+LED with resister at GPIO_NUM_2 blinks every 2sec.

 GPS used to test : M5stack GPS module (using AT6558) , connected by 9600bps serial.

 AT6558 https://shop.m5stack.com/products/mini-gps-bds-unit